 An EIP persists when a server is relaunched or rebooted.
 It will be lost if a server is suspended, for example after being removed due to a downsize.

-Using EIPs can reduce your flexibility if you need additional server capacity to meet increased website traffic.
-While the Acquia Operations team can quickly provision new instances for your website in response to demand, the additional instances can't be brought into service until the new EIPs associated with them can be added to your whitelist or other system.
+Using only instances with whitelisted EIPs can reduce your flexibility if you need additional server capacity to meet increased application traffic.
+While Acquia can quickly provision new instances for your application in response to demand, if your entire application depends on all instances having a known EIP, the additional instances can't be brought into service until the new EIPs associated with them can be added to your whitelist or other system.